fjxmlzn/InfoGAN-CR/README.md

 You can easily change the metrics that you want to calculate throughout training by modifying `metric_callbacks` list in `gan_task.py` or `factorvae_task.py`.
 You can also easily change the metrics that you want to calculate for the final trained model by modifying the metrics in `gan_task_final_metrics.py` or `factorvae_task_final_metrics.py`.

 ## Pre-trained models
+### InfoGAN and InfoGAN-CR, dSprites
+The checkpoints of InfoGAN (modified) and InfoGAN-CR for producing the results in Table 1 can be found [here](https://drive.google.com/file/d/1wBuSqclUlFiJTVDDodcuZpjD87IZDHoy/view?usp=sharing).
+This includes 50 runs of InfoGAN (modified) (in `results/*/checkpoint/global_id-287999/model-287999`) and 50 runs of InfoGAN-CR (in `results/*/checkpoint/model-322559`).

 ### InfoGAN-CR, CelebA
 ```
 cd InfoGAN-CR_CelebA